Inner City Local Allocation Strategy

 Last published 27 Apr 2018

-FACS has developed an Inner City Local Allocation Strategy for FACS properties in Redfern, Waterloo, Surry Hills and Glebe.
+DCJ has developed an Inner City Local Allocation Strategy for DCJ properties in Redfern, Waterloo, Surry Hills and Glebe.

 The purpose of a Local Allocation Strategy is to enhance the sustainability of communities by addressing specific community issues or needs.

 What does this mean to me?

 If you are applying to live in the Inner City locations of Redfern, Waterloo, Surry Hills and Glebe, DCJ will require that you undergo a criminal record check that is conducted by NSW Police.
 The check will look at convictions relating to drug manufacture and/or drug supply within the past 5 years.

 When it is close to the time of you receiving an offer of a DCJ property we will write to you requesting that you complete a consent authority form.